jwbuurlage/Zee/ROADMAP.md

 Need to devise an interface that makes partitioning as general as possible.
 [x] Images depend on matrix to be partitioned, can we use type aliases?
 [x] Make Logging mechanism `logging.hpp`
+[x] Support for e.g. Matrix Market format
+[x] Model communication volume and load imbalance.
+    - Do we explicitely construct (hyper)graph?
+    - Possible to cache and (incrementally) update?
+[x] Consider Iterative Refinement (IR) methods and how to implement them.